loadingalias/cargo-rail/README.md

 Issues, PRs, and feedback welcome.
 This is built for the Rust community.

-If cargo-rail helps your workflow, consider [starring the repo](https://github.com/loadingalias/cargo-rail) — it helps others find it.
+Found this useful?
+[Star the repo](https://github.com/loadingalias/cargo-rail) to help other Rust teams find it.

 ---